Milan San Siro Stadium Tickets and Visits

 Food from La Barchetta Restaurant| ©Matteo Fiorino

 Around the stadium you will find a few street trucks where you can eat snacks or finger food.
-However, their presence is more frequent on match days and you might find a few (or none at all) when you visit the stadium.
+However, their presence is more frequent on match days and you might find a few (or none) when you visit the stadium.

 In any case, there is no need to go back to the centre, the San Siro neighbourhood has plenty of quality bars and restaurants.
 Read on for a short list of the best: